rrousselGit/flutter_hooks/README.md

 ## Rules

-Due to hooks being obtained from their index, there are some rules that must be respected:
+Due to hooks being obtained from their index, some rules must be respected:

 ### DO call `use` unconditionally